 Why We Mark Food Packaging

 From cereal boxes to meat products, our grocery store shelves are lined with perishable food products.
-Many of these products have a couple of pieces of information (or more) that need to be permanently marked onto their packaging.
+Many of these products have a couple of pieces of information (or more) that need to be permanently and clearly marked onto their packaging.

 The nature of food packaging itself, however, can present a couple of challenges to direct part marking methods.
 First, food packaging is often flexible.
 Think of cereal, for instance.
 Some cereal is packaged inside of a cardboard sleeve onto which you could mark a barcode and expiration date.
 Some cereal, however, is packaged inside a plastic bag that serves as its only form of packaging.
 The bag isn’t ridged or flat like the cardboard which can make the application of a date code somewhat tricky.